benporter/bash-examples/README.md

     sudo mkfs.vfat -I -F 32 /dev/sdc

+Run the unetbootin app as root (fixes the blank gray screen issue)

+    sudo QT_X11_NO_MITSHM=1 /usr/bin/unetbootin

 Backup to AWS Glacier - assumes AWS CLI is install and "aws configure" has been run

     #tar and zip all of the files in the directory to backup